Exopandora/ShoulderSurfing/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest an idea for Shoulder Surfing
+about: Suggest an idea for Shoulder Surfing Reloaded
-title: "[FEATURE] Short description of the feature"
+title: "Short description of the feature"
-labels: ''
+labels: feature
 assignees: ''
 ---

 **Describe your feature**